seethastars/dotfiles/README.md

 <small>

-> **Note:** The hyprland.sh works better using a minimal install of Arch linux using the archinstall script.
+> **Note:** The hyprland.sh works better using a minimal install of Arch Linux using the archinstall script.

 </small>